-- 2. Regulations The clearing contractor shall comply with all applicable federal, state, and local environmental and antipollution laws, regulations, and ordinances including without limitation all air, water, solid and hazardous waste, noise, and nuisance laws, regulations, and ordinances.
-The contractor shall secure or ensure that TVA has secured all necessary permits or authorizations to conduct work on the acres shown on the drawings and plan and profile for the contract.
+- 2. Regulations The clearing contractor shall comply with all applicable federal, state, and local environmental and antipollution laws, regulations, and ordinances, including without limitation, all air, water, solid and hazardous waste, noise, and nuisance laws, regulations, and ordinances.
+He or she shall secure, or ensure that TVA has secured, all necessary permits and authorizations and made all appropriate notifications to conduct work on the acres shown on the drawings and plan and profile for the contract.
 The contractor's designated project manager will actively seek to prevent, control, monitor, and safely abate all commonly recognized forms of workplace and environmental pollution.
-Permits or authorizations and any necessary certifications of trained or licensed employees shall be documented with copies submitted to TVA's ROW forester or project environmental person before work begins.
-The contractor will be responsible for meeting all conditions specified in permits.
+Permits or authorizations and any necessary certifications of trained employees knowledgeable of environmental requirements shall be documented with copies submitted to TVA's project manager or project environmental person before work begins.
+The contractor and subcontractors will be responsible for meeting all conditions specified in permits.
 Permit conditions shall be reviewed in prework discussions. - 3.
-Land and Landscape Preservation The clearing contractor shall exercise care to preserve the condition of cleared soils by avoiding as much compacting and deep scarring as possible.
+Land and Landscape Preservation The contractor shall exercise care to preserve the condition of cleared soils by avoiding as much compacting and deep scarring as possible in areas not to be developed for buildings, structures, or foundations.
 As soon as possible after initial disturbance of the soil and in accordance with any permit(s) or other state or local environmental regulatory requirements, cover material shall be placed to prevent erosion and sedimentation of water bodies or conveyances to surface water or groundwater.
-In areas outside the clearing, use, and access areas, the natural vegetation shall be protected from damage.
-The contractor and his employees must not deviate from delineated access routes or use areas and must enter the site at designated areas that will be marked.
+The placement of erosion/sediment controls shall begin at the perimeter and work progressively to the interior of the site.
+Repeated work in an area will require establishment of a ground cover immediately after each disturbance is completed.
+In areas outside the clearing, borrow, fill, or use and access areas, the natural vegetation shall be protected from damage.
+The contractor and his or her employees and subcontractors must not deviate from delineated access routes or use areas and must enter the site(s) at designated areas that will be marked.
 Clearing operations shall be conducted to prevent any unnecessary destruction, scarring, or defacing of the remaining natural vegetation and adjacent surroundings in the vicinity of the work.
-In sensitive public or environmental areas, appropriate buffer zones shall be observed and the methods of clearing or reclearing modified to protect the buffer and sensitive area.
-Some areas may require planting native plants or grasses to meet the criteria of regulatory agencies or commitments to special program interests.
+In sensitive public or environmental areas, appropriate buffer zones shall be observed by modifying the methods of clearing or reclearing, grading, borrow, or fill so that the buffer and sensitive area are protected.
+Some areas may require planting native low-growing plants or grasses to meet the criteria of regulatory agencies, executive orders, or commitments to special program interests.